MinnPost/wordpress-sandbox/wp-content/plugins/object-sync-for-salesforce/readme.txt

 Object Sync for Salesforce does have abundant developer hooks, and WooCommerce has its own API, and it would be possible to build an add-on plugin to provide full support by integrating these (we would happily point to it for all users who install this plugin while they're running WooCommerce).

 == Changelog ==

+* 1.3.0 (2018-03-10)
+	* New: this release adds an interface for importing and exporting plugin data.
+It includes fieldmaps (which map object types to each other), object maps (individual objects mapped to each other) and plugin settings.
+Data is exported to a single JSON file that can be imported.
+	* Bug fix: this release supports a datetime change in MySQL versions newer than 5.7.4 in which default values can no longer be 0000-00-00.
+See this [StackOverflow page](https://stackoverflow.com/questions/25349126/how-can-i-set-the-default-value-of-a-field-as-0000-00-00-000000) for details.
+	* Bug fix: this release fixes an issue where admin notices for this plugin would sometimes be empty.
+	* Also fixed a ton of code formatting stuff, including translation spots.
+	* This release also fixes the previously broken Travis CI build's issues with older PHP versions.

 * 1.2.8 (2018-03-09)
 	* New: this release adds a new developer hook, `object_sync_for_salesforce_push_update_params_modify`, which allows the data being pushed to Salesforce to be modified in the event that an existing Salesforce object is being updated.